NMSCD/.github/profile/README.md

 ### Welcome to the NMSCD Github organisation

 The NMS community is varied, many different play styles and community rivalry have caused us all to get a bit separated.
-So hopefully the more initiaves that exist, that try and group us all together or link/connect us together, the closer we all can be in this large Galaxy.
+So hopefully the more initiatives that exist, that try and group us all together or link/connect us together, the closer we all can be in this large Galaxy.

 Check out our [homepage][website]! <br />
 Want to join?
 [Click here to read how][join]!